 Rio Cofanes - Class V

-The Cofanes is another recently discovered gem (thanks to the building of a new road), but still this river is very remote and rather difficult to access.
-It’s a 5+ hour drive north and west of the lodge and is a 2-day run highly susceptible to fluctuations in water levels.
-The run is 50km long and Class V. Both times we have done it we’ve had very low water and the boating was mostly IV+/V- but the run itself definitely earns a V rating.
-If the water comes up on you, it will get out of control scary pretty fast.
-Luckily, most of the incredibly narrow canyons only have Class II and III rapids in them but there are 4 canyonized spots having challenging rapids that are difficult to scout and even more difficult to portage.
+The Cofanes got a road built into it in around 2010 for the purpose of gold mining.
+Still this river is very remote and rather difficult to access.
+It’s a 5+ hour drive north and west of Baeza, and is a 2-day run highly susceptible to fluctuations in water levels.
+The run is 50km long and Class V. Both times we have done it we’ve had very low water and the boating was mostly IV+/V- but the run itself definitely earns a V rating because there a couple of boxed in canyons with serious whitewater and you definitely want Class V skills to deal with these.
+If the water comes up on you, it will get out of control and scary pretty fast.
+Luckily, most of the incredibly narrow canyons only have Class II and III rapids in them.
+But, there are 4 canyonized spots having challenging (Class IV and V) rapids that are difficult to scout and even more difficult to portage so be ready to run some scary and committing whitewater if you go.
 One mis-placed log could be a trip ruiner.
 Despite all the perils involved in this run, it is one of the most spectacular rivers we’ve done in Ecuador.
 If you are a Class V expedition boater, you’ll love it!
 Put in La Sofia.
 Take out in Lumbaqui if you want to be cheap or Las Pizarras if you hire a driver.
+NOTE: the falls in this photo collapsed and the most recent trip report said that it was a super sketchy portage around a sieve.
+Check this more recent trip report for more beta.